Code-Institute-Submissions/Carmos-Cottages/README.md

 - Icons were used throughout the site to improve the efficiency of UX.

-# Features - fazer depois
+## Features

-Long scrollable page with snapping to the sections.
+- Main page with scrolling to sections.

-Sticky top menu, wich makes it 'feel' like multiple pages.
+- Top menu, which shows four pages (Home, Gallery, Prices, Map) and sections (Facilities and contact).

-Menu with icons only for an intuitive design with an alternative for visual impaired people.
+- Menu with icons with intuitive design for the visually impaired.

-Icons in the upper right corner of the sections to instantly align them vertically on the screen.

-Arrow icons in the lower right corner to scroll a section up or down.
+- Icons in all sections for styling.

-Mouse-hover tooltips for icons and links.
+- Icons for contacts and links.

-Smooth scrolling for menu items.

-Static pictures below the sections for a nice scrolling effect.
+- Image on the main page with a scrolling effect and a form for updates by mail.

-Fully responsive design.
+- Fully responsive design.

-Always visible social media links at the left side on wider screens.

-Horizontal bar of social icons for the smaller screens.

-Record front cover as first page wich will always be visible behind the other transparent pages.

-Info section with a short introduction.

-Stream section with an embedded soundcloud playlist.

-Download section for the MP3/Flac version of the record with help info on zip-files.

-Cover-art section to showcase the album-art.

-Releaseparty section with an embedded youtube video of the releaseparty.

-Back cover of the record.

-Footer with credits and links to contributers to both the website as the record.

-Transparent background in the footer wich still matches the colour of the navigation bar
+- Social media links always visible in the footer of all pages.

-Form to sign up for future updates by mail.

-In this release the form will do nothing but reload the page, as its functionality is out of the scope of this project.
+- On the main page, reason section.
+- On the main page quotes section with static photos from the people.
+- On the main page, contact section.
+- On the Gallery page with photos and videos, responsive.
+Photos open on separate pages when clicked.
+- Footer with credits and social media links.
+- Cottage price page, which opens with an intuitive dropdown menu.
+- On Price page clicking on the cottage name takes you to the page with photos on the carrousel and below cards with prices and button for booking form.
+- On the Price page there is a facilities section.
+- Map page with live map image.

-### Resources Left to implement
+**Features Left to implement**
 - Option to switch to the Portuguese Language.
 - Implement online payment system.
 - Implement way of making online reservation of Cottages.
+********************************
 ## Technologies Used

 - [HTML 5](https://en.wikipedia.org/wiki/HTML5)